 ScOrchDB - simple source of truth text cmdb

-It is possible to turn any field separated flat file into a ScOrchDB.
+It is possible to turn a field separated flat file into a ScOrchDB.
 Flat files are a light weight easy access, simple processing cmdb

 NAME scorchdb - light weight flat file text database SYNOPSIS scorchdb [--file <filename>] [--list] [--full] [--strict] [-<column name>]* <str>* [+<column name> <str>] OPTIONS --file <file> Specify a file name to use The default is wphosts --FS <char> Specify a different field separator character The default is " " --full Ignore the columns and show the full line --list List all available column names found in default file or file specified --strict Only allow white space between multiple strings -<col> [-<col>] Display result for columns specified <regex string> A regex expression used to return columns +<col> <string> Limit to next search string to the column mentioned (horizontal grep) Although powerful this feature can be slow so only used when necessary.
 EXAMPLES scorchdb -ip -server Will display the columns labelled l a and i from a file named host This might be the ip address, long name and alias to make a hosts file scorchdb --file testdb Will list the available column searches in the testdb file scorchdb +os windows Display all columns where the os column contains the word windows

 The idea behind this is that you can set up a file as a column driven data source and the code will use labels in the file to work out the rest.
 If no data labels are found then numerical labels will be used.